 In many applications space is a limitation.
 In those cases the size of the portable data logger may be a critical selection parameter.

 OMEGA's OM-CP family of data loggers are extremely compact and include models for most input types.
 Submersible data loggers are also available for

 marine and aquatic applications.

-Data loggers are available with sampling rates as high as
+Data logging systems are available with sampling rates as high as

 200 kHz while at the other end of the spectrum some can set